US nuclear submarine hits object in South China Sea | DW | 08.10.2021

 The vessel is a Seawolf-class nuclear powered, fast attack submarine that musters under the US Navy's Pacific Fleet.
 It is understood to be heading to the US base in Guam for further assessment.

-The incident involving the USS Connecticut comes as the US and its allies conduct combined operations in a major show of force.
+The incident comes as the US and its allies conduct combined operations in a major show of force.

 The drills are aimed at countering the threat posed by China's growing military presence in the disputed territory.